edvinpontuslarsson/MessageBoard/README.md

 # Login_1DV610

-To run this application locally, you need to have php 7.2 (or higher), apache2, MySql, php-mysql installed as well as a MySQL-database prepared with a database name as well as a table called "Users" that you create by querying this command into the database:
+To run this application locally, you need to have php 7.2 (or higher), apache2, MySql, php-mysql installed as well as a MySQL-database prepared with a database name as well as a table called "Users" that you can create by querying this command into the database:

 `create table Users (`
 `id INT(7) UNSIGNED AUTO_INCREMENT PRIMARY KEY, `<br/>